Our History

 In 1940, William Donner, one of the founders of Donora, provided the library with its first annual gift of $100.
 The Donora Public Library was incorporated on October 18, 1943 and was housed at the Tri-Plant Club until 1946 when the collection was relocated to the Community Center Building.

 In 1995, ground was broken for a new home at 510 Meldon Avenue.
-The project was funded by a grant from the Commonwealth of Pennsylvania and funds from the Donora Public Library Board of Directors, the Borough of Donora, the Redevelopment Authority of Washington County, Polycom-Huntsman Corporation, Friends of the Donora Community and local fund-raising campaigns.
+The project was funded by a grant from the Commonwealth of Pennsylvania, and funds from the Donora Public Library Board of Directors, the Borough of Donora, the Redevelopment Authority of Washington County, Polycom-Huntsman Corporation, Friends of the Donora Community, and local fundraising campaigns.
+As we approach 100 years of service, we feel great pride and gratitude to those, both living and passed, whose gifts allow this library to be a treasure for generations to come.

 The present facility was dedicated on October 26, 1996.